Litigation involving Jeffrey Epstein: Jane Doe v. Epstein lawsuits (2008)

 On February 6, 2008, an anonymous Virginia woman, known as Jane Doe No. 2, filed a $50-million civil lawsuit in federal court against Epstein, saying that when she was a 16-year-old minor in 2004 and 2005, she was "recruited to give Epstein a massage".
-She claims she was taken to his mansion, where he exposed himself and had sexual intercourse with her, and paid her $200 immediately afterward.
-A similar $50-million suit was filed in March 2008 by a different woman, who was represented by the same lawyer.
+She claimed she was taken to his mansion, where he exposed himself and had sexual intercourse with her, and paid her $200 immediately afterward.
+A second suit was filed on March 5, 2008.
+A third suit was filed in March 2008 by a different woman.
 These and several similar lawsuits were dismissed.
-All other lawsuits had been settled by Epstein out of court; Epstein made many out-of-court settlements with alleged victims.
+All other lawsuits had been settled by Epstein out of court.